fvarga94/C_bytecode_analysis/README.md

 # C_bytecode_analysis
->repository for analysis of ELF files writen in C programming language
+>repository for analysis of ELF files written in C programming language

-## DEPENDANCIES
+## DEPENDENCIES
 - [Python 3.x](https://www.python.org/) - language used
 - [pyelftools](https://github.com/eliben/pyelftools) - Critical dependency used for the addr2line tool
 - [pycparser](https://github.com/eliben/pycparser) - used for the c_lexer tool and is currently not needed but will become useful when we start to parse C gramatics